Novimatrem/multicommittr.sh/README.md

 # how to (linux)

-Run the following commands inside of your bash terminal emulator in order to download and start the game.
+Run the following commands inside of your bash terminal emulator in order to download and start the script.

 Required dependencies are: Bash, and a Terminal Emulator.